DataDog/documentation/content/en/administrators_guide/getting_started.md

 ## Create a test environment

-After a bit of training, start adding some of your own local conditions.
+After taking some courses, start applying what you learned to your own local conditions.
 Spend some time installing and experimenting with Datadog in a low-risk sandbox, to help familiarize yourself with the environment.
-The Datadog installation methods are helpful for the initial setup.
-It is critical for the Datadog service ownership team to have a straightforward and accessible environment to develop your monitoring profile before broader deployment.
+Create a straightforward and accessible environment to develop your monitoring setup before broader installation.

 ### Configuring your test environment

 #### In-App

-The [Datadog UI][8] is also the best place to start when embarking on substantial deployments of the core products.
-The platform is full of easy to use configuration assistance, live data auto-parsers, contextual auto-suggestions, and many other tools for the admin.
-The Datadog UI provides the best resources for aiding in some of these tasks.
+The [Datadog UI][18] is the best place to start building out your testing environment.
+The platform provides configuration assistance, live data auto-parsers, contextual suggestions, and many other tools.
+The Datadog UI provides helpful resources for completing some of these tasks.

 A few examples are:

+* Create a [Synthetic test][14] to start testing critical business transactions on your applications.
+* Create a few [Service Level Objectives][15] (SLOs) to define targets for application performance.
-* [APM Service Setup][9]
+* Review the [APM Service Setup][9] page, and follow the step-by-step instructions to begin instrumenting your services.
-* [Log Pipelines][8]
+* Configure and test [Log Pipelines][8] to figure out how you would like to ingest different sets of logs coming from infrastructure and applications.
-* [Monitor Templates][10]
+* Review the [Monitor Templates][10] page to begin adding some alerts on your test environment.

 #### Host Agent Config Templates

-The [Datadog Agent][2] is open-source and published in Github.
-This is a useful resource for viewing configuration templates and specifications.
-Also, there are tools for host Agent Fleet Automation.
+The [Datadog Agent][2] is open-source and published in GitHub.
+The Agent GitHub repo is a useful resource for viewing configuration templates and specifications to assist with building your environment.

 Here are a few examples:

 * [Agent Config Template][3]
-* [Agent Example Configs][13]
 * [Integration Config Specs][4]
 * [Fleet Automation][5]

 ## Next Steps

-To successfully create a new Datadog deployment, review the [plan][11] page to learn how to create a sizing exercise, setup [resource tagging][12], learn some product best practices, add some ancillary products, and optimize your data collection to ensure a smooth implementation.
+To successfully create a new Datadog installation, review the [plan][11] page to learn how to create a scoping exercise, setup [resource tagging][12], learn some product best practices, add some additional products, and optimize your data collection to ensure a smooth installation.

 ## Further Reading